d4n3sh/thedaneshproject/content/posts/2008-07-11-quick-access-to-your-environment-variables.md

   - 900011390

 ---
-Here&#8217;s a quick way to access your environment variables from the CLI.
+Here's a quick way to access your environment variables from the CLI.

 User the &#8220;%&#8221; key in conjunction with your &#8220;<tab>&#8221; key to auto complete your environment variables.